About the course

 All candidates will be called to interview.
 Interviews take place either at our offices at Maisemore, near Gloucester, or at the school where the subject leader works.
 The interview will normally be with the subject leader and someone from the GITEP leadership team.

-The interview process will include a teaching "episode" presented to the interview panel, an interview and literacy and numeracy tests - these are separate from the national professional skills tests.
+The interview process will include a teaching "episode" presented to the interview panel, an interview and our own English and maths tests.
 There will also be an opportunity to discuss the programme, any particular needs the candidate may have and potential placement schools.

 How school placements work

-GITEP is extremely fortunate to have the backing of Gloucestershire Association of Secondary Headteachers and has close links with all the secondary schools in the county.
+GITEP is extremely fortunate to have the backing of Gloucestershire Association of Secondary Headteachers (GASH) and has close links with all the secondary schools in the county.
+The SCITT Director attends all meetings of GASH which means teacher training has a high profile in the county.

 The GITEP programme follows a "parent/twin/parent" structure, with three school placements.
 Trainees are placed in a "parent" school from October to December, a contrasting "twin" school from January to March and return to the "parent" school from April to June.
 Placements are 9-10 weeks in length.

-Placement schools are mostly in Gloucestershire but we do work with a few schools in neighbouring counties - around 50 schools in total.
+Placement schools are mostly in Gloucestershire but we do work with a few schools in neighbouring counties - around 40 schools in total.
 When placing trainees we take account of travel distance, particular needs and trainee requests.
+We are well aware that most of our applicants are looking for placements in local schools and we will not require trainees to drive long distances or move home between placements.
 Gloucestershire is a large and mostly rural county and trainees do have to be prepared to travel to some schools.
 The vast majority of our trainees travel less than 20 miles to placement schools.

 Our programme covers the 11-18 age range.
 If trainees are placed in a 11-16 school for their first placement we ensure that the second placement gives the opportunity for sixth form experience.